2021 ICNC Moderated Online Course Assessment

 Module 7: New Frontiers in Civil Resistance Studies

-This module explored a variety of topics in the study of civil resistance, including: cultural resistance, faith communities and civil resistance, democratization and civil resistance, and civil resistance and corporate governance.
-These (and other) topics were considered new frontiers in the quickly evolving field of civil resistance studies.
+This module explored a variety of topics in the study of civil resistance, including faith communities and civil resistance, democratization and civil resistance, and civil resistance and corporate governance, and civil resistance during war.
+These topics were considered new frontiers in the quickly evolving field of civil resistance studies.
 They are often seen as either under-researched or only now gaining significance in the analysis of nonviolent conflict.

 Module 8.
 Final Course Evaluation & Learning Gains Survey